revl/svn_replay/README.md

 Troubleshooting
 ===============

-Anything doesn't look right?
-Run `prove` while in the root directory of the project (or run `t/test.pl` if `prove` is not available).
-File a bug.
+If anything doesn't work the way it should, run `prove` while in the root directory of the project (or run `t/test.pl` if `prove` is not available).
+Then file a bug.

 Disclaimer
 ==========